pateskinasy/pateskinasy.github.io/_posts/2018-11-12-open-sourcing-creatorstory.md

 The product can be specially interesting if videos are important for the interest group.
 There is also a forum in the product, so topical discussions can be facilitated.
 Browser notifications, transactional email notifications & integration with Mailchimp for campaigns and newsletters are also implemented.

-The application was a heavily customized Telescope (MeteorJS) app that was used by members of the creatorstory community to curate videos posted by other members of the community and to discuss in a forum-like space.
+The application is a heavily customized Telescope (MeteorJS) app that was used by members of the creatorstory community to curate videos posted by other members of the community and to discuss in a forum-like space.

 The tech-stack is: